Video Accessibility Checklist [Downloadable]

-Accessible video includes captions, transcripts, audio descriptions, and an accessible media player that supports these features.
+What’s included in a video accessibility checklist?
+Accessible videos include captions, transcripts, audio descriptions, and an accessible media player that supports these features.

 Unfortunately, many video players fail to meet the essential elements of an accessible video player.
 Many don’t support audio descriptions or transcripts and are polluted with keyboard traps.

-In order to avoid producing inaccessible video, it’s important to consider all elements of accessibility before production.
+In order to avoid producing inaccessible video, it’s important to consider all elements of a video accessibility checkilist before production.

 Captions are time-synchronized text of the audio.
 Captions assume the viewer can’t hear, so they include all relevant sound effects, speaker identifications, and other non-speech elements that make it easier for the viewer to understand who is speaking.